-Only the devil gets glory when our bodies are incapacitated.
-God gets glory when we have the physical strength and health to be of service to His kingdom and a blessing to others.
+Only the devil gets the glory when our bodies are incapacitated.
+God gets the glory when we have the physical strength and health to be of service to His kingdom and a blessing to others.
 As Jesus said in John 15:8, “Herein is my Father glorified, that ye bear much fruit.”

-You can read the New Testament from front to back and you won’t find any record of God getting praise because someone on a sickbed said they were suffering for Jesus.
+You can read the New Testament from front to back and you won’t find any record of God getting praise because some Christians on a sickbed said they were suffering for Jesus.
 No, He received praise when someone had a testimony to share with the world.
 In the ministry of Jesus, God got glory when “great multitudes came unto him, having with them those that were lame, blind, dumb, maimed, and many others, and cast them down at Jesus’ feet; and he healed them: insomuch that the multitude wondered, when they saw the dumb to speak, the maimed to be whole, the lame to walk, and the blind to see: and they glorified the God of Israel” (Matthew 15:30-31).

 I imagine the whole throne room of God shudders over this religious tradition.
 It’s totally contrary to the Scriptures.
-Nowhere in the Bible does God say that we learn truth and grow up in Him by suffering sickness, disease and turmoil.
+Nowhere in the Bible does God say that we learn the truth and grow up in Him by suffering sickness, disease, and turmoil.
 Not once in the New Testament does it say that sickness is the teacher of the Church.

 On the contrary, the Bible says, “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: that the man of God may be perfect, thoroughly furnished unto all good works” (2 Timothy 3:16-17).